brodieG/diffobj/CRAN.md

+Re-submitting as per discussion with Uwe Ligges with more examples.
+Some \dontrun{} examples remain as those can under some circumstances spawn a browser viewport.

 ## R CMD check --as-cran

 The only output is the NOTE corresponding to a new submission:

     No ERRORs or WARNINGs
     1 NOTE: